ethereum-attestation-service/eas-docs-site/docs/learn/faqs.md

 Attestations are useful because they provide a way to verify the authenticity of information in a trustless manner.
 This means that you don't need to rely on a centralized authority to verify the information, which can be useful in situations where it's difficult or impossible to do so.

+Tip!
+Remember that the value of an attestation comes from the person making the attestation or verifing it.
+An attestation for your credit score that comes from your friend is not going to hold much weight.
+However, an attestation from a credit bureau will.

 Ethereum Attestation Service (EAS) is a platform that allows anyone to create and use attestations.

 </details>